PROJECT GASTRONOMIA IS SET TO EXPLORE DYNAMICS THROUGHOUT THE FOOD SUPPLY CHAIN WITH A SINGLE QUESTION IN MIND:

 A COLLABORATIVE PROJECT LOOKING TOWARDS THE PATH OF SUSTAINABLE FOOD SYSTEMS IN 2050.

 Project Gastronomia, A global initiative working towards a sustainable future for gastronomy.
-Bringing this to London, at the Royal College of Physicians on 19th April 2018, we will be looking at 5 issues and how they can be tackled specifically with multisensory design solutions.
+Bringing this to London, at The Town Hall Hotel on 19th April 2018, we will be looking at 5 issues and how they can be tackled specifically with multisensory design solutions.
 The 5 issues we will explore are:

 1 FOOD RETAIL // How can multisensory marketing campaigns and product design influence healthier and more sustainable choices made by consumers within future retail spaces?
 How can we leverage technology to transform food retail into a sustainable model whilst keeping it profitable?